This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 During 1912, the owner of the Carrington, Sir James Joynton Smith, decided to build and open a bank on the premises, which became a branch of the City Bank of Sydney.
 During the 1930s it became the Carrington Saloon Bar.
 The hotel was forced to close during 1986, and was then renovated, it re-opened in 1992.
 The Old City Bank Brasserie was inducted into the Australia Hotels Hall of Fame, and has won many awards for the creation of good quality and innovative pub food.

-At the rear of the Carrington Hotel, the old Katoomba Power station was renovated into the Carrington Cellars & Deli, which opened in 2010.
-Using coal and water it generated electricity to the region, where the excess would exit the tall chimney that can be seen high above the hotel today.
-Later, The Carrington commenced making its own power with the introduction of the co-generation plant.
-The Carrington Power Station is a particularly significant feature because it provided the first supply of electricity to the Blue Mountains.
+At the rear of the Carrington Hotel, the old Katoomba power station was renovated into the Carrington Cellars & Deli, which opened in 2010.
+During 1912 it used coal and water to generate electricity to the Carrington and the region, where the excess would exit the tall chimney that can be seen high above the hotel today (Smith built the original Katoomba power station, and it was used until council built another in 1925).
+Later, The Carrington commenced making its own power again with the introduction of the co-generation plant.
+The Katoomba power station is a particularly significant feature because it provided the first supply of electricity to the Blue Mountains.

 The Carrington was listed on the NSW State Heritage Register in 1999.
-The Carrington Hotel as a whole including its grounds and gardens is a rare surviving example of the Victorian and Edwardian times, in a small town setting.
+The Carrington Hotel as a whole including its grounds and gardens is a rare surviving example of a Victorian and Edwardian grand resort in a town setting.

 How Much?
 Rooms from $450 – $600

-The Blue Mountains is renowned for its outdoor beauty and magical scenery, if you’re an outdoor enthusiast and want to absorbs natures magical surrounds, here are two of our favourite camping sites:
+The Blue Mountains is renowned for its outdoor beauty and magical scenery, if you’re an outdoor enthusiast and want to absorb natures magical surrounds, here are two of our favourite camping sites:

-Katoomba Fall Campground is a clearing of land in Katoomba, in the heart of where all the action is, conveniently situated between Echo Point and Scenic World – you’ll have the best of both world here.
-If you like to be close to the action and enjoy walking to nearby attractions, this is the camp spot for you!
+Katoomba Falls Tourist Park is a campground in Katoomba, in the heart of where all the action is, conveniently situated between Echo Point and Scenic World.
+If you like to be close to the action and enjoy walking to nearby attractions, this site is in the perfect location!

-The main attraction and must do experience in the Blue Mountains is Scenic World and Echo Point Lookout at Katoomba.
-Echo Point Lookout has amazing views of the much beloved Three Sisters (top feature photo).
+The main attraction and must-do experience in the Blue Mountains is Scenic World and Echo Point Lookout at Katoomba.
+Echo Point Lookout has amazing views of the much-beloved Three Sisters (top feature photo) and the Jamison Valley.
 Want to get even closer to the Three Sisters, from the Echo Point Information Centre there is a 45-minute walk that takes you to the first sister – The Three Sisters Walk.
-From Echo Point Lookout you can also take the Giant Stairway to Scenic World on a 4.7 Km walking track, or take a 3-minute drive to Scenic World instead.
+From Echo Point Lookout you can also take the Giant Stairway to Scenic World on a 4.7 km walking track, or take a 3-minute drive to Scenic World instead.

-At Scenic World, if you’re not afraid of heights you can take a ride on the popular Scenic Skyway and absorb the majestic views of the Jamison Valley, where you can also view the valley through the glass floor.
-For some other adventures; take the Scenic Railway down to the valley on the steepest incline railway in the world, and take a pleasant walk through time viewing historical relics and information about the coal mining days (there is access to the Scenic Walkway).
+At Scenic World, if you’re not afraid of heights you can take a ride on the popular Scenic Skyway and marvel at the surrounding majestic views of the valley, and for a dizzying aerial view don’t forget to look down through the glass floor.
+For some other adventures; take the Scenic Railway down to the valley on the steepest incline railway in the world, and enjoy a pleasant walk through time viewing historical relics and information about the coal mining days (there is access to the 2.4 km Scenic Walkway).

-Or take the Scenic Cableway, the steepest aerial cable car in the Southern Hemisphere – which travels to the valley floor and here you can also access the 2.4 Scenic Walkway, this is a boardwalk through the lush and picturesque rainforest.
+Or take the Scenic Cableway, the steepest aerial cable car in the Southern Hemisphere – which travels to the valley floor to a lovely boardwalk (Scenic Walkway) through the lush and picturesque rainforest.
 Better still, do all four: Skyway, Cableway, Railway and the Walkway!

 It is believed that the name Katoomba comes from a Gundungurra Aboriginal word, variously written as ‘godoomba’ or ‘kedumba’, meaning ‘water tumbling over a hill’ or ‘falling water’.

-And the story of The Three Sisters, according to Aboriginal legend: the three rock pillars were once three sisters; Meehni, Wimalah and Gunnedoo who were turned into stone by a powerful tribal elder.
+And the story of The Three Sisters, according to Aboriginal legend: the three rock pillars were once three sisters; Meehni, Wimalah and Gunnedoo.
 The three girls from the Katoomba tribe ran away with three men from the Nepean tribe.
 Due to tribal law, the girls were forbidden to marry, and so a battle ensued.
-A witch doctor from the Katoomba tribe wanted to protect them from harm and so turned them into stone, with the intention to reverse the spell.
-However, the witchdoctor was killed and unable to reverse the spell, and so remain the three sisters in stone formation until today.
+The witch doctor from the Katoomba tribe wanted to protect Meenhi, Wimala and Gunnedoo from harm and so turned them into stone, with the intention to reverse the spell.
+However, the witch doctor was killed and unable to reverse the spell, and so remain the three sisters in stone formation until today.

 Stopping Points & Cafes

 There are many stopping points, however, you may just want to focus on a few of the main attractions.
-If you’re staying in Katoomba for example, you might one want to have breakfast and/or lunch, and just focus on one site of interest on the way in (or two depending on your time-frame etc) and spend the next day exploring Scenic World.
+If you’re staying in Katoomba for example, you might want to have breakfast or lunch on the way in and just focus on one site of interest to investigate (or two depending on your time frame etc) and spend the next day exploring Scenic World and Katoomba.
 Here are some ideas.

 If you’re an early bird, one of the first towns where you can grab a great breakfast is Glenbrook.
 The Church Glenbrook offers a great Gourmet BBQ menu for breakfast and lunch.
 The building was the original old Glenbrook Church, which many locals who had grown up in the area fondly remember, and is now heritage listed.
 There are many walks in this area too, we have listed a few below.